euan-gilmour/DKGNonRepudiation/demo-user/README.md

 ```

 Before to run the server, you have to rename the config file contained in ```config/custom.json``` to ```config/default.json```.
-Once you customized the parameters, then it is possible to start the server, which in first execution will print out the DIDDocument that you need to host in somewhere (I suggest did:web in you github repo, as existing in this under ```config/did.json```).
+Once you customize the parameters, then it is possible to start the server, which in first execution will print out the DIDDocument that you need to host in somewhere (I suggest did:web in you github repo, as existing in this under ```config/did.json```).

 ```bash
 node app.js